---

 Query monitoring works best with up-to-date SDK versions.
 The following minimum versions are recommended:

-If you are using automatic instrumentation, query monitoring should work without any configuration.
+If you are using [automatic instrumentation](https://docs.sentry.io/platform-redirect.md?next=%2Ftracing%2Finstrumentation%2Fautomatic-instrumentation), query performance monitoring should work without any configuration.
 If you've manually instrumented Sentry, you'll need to make sure that your spans conform to our standards for the best experience:

-• The span op field is set to an eligible value.
+* The span `op` field is set to an [eligible value](https://develop.sentry.dev/sdk/performance/span-operations/#database).

-• The span's description contains the full, parameterized SQL query (e.g. "SELECT * FROM users WHERE id = ?").
-Supported placeholder values are %s, ?, :c0 (e.g. :c0, :c1) and $1 (e.g. $1, $2).
+* The span's description contains the full, parameterized query (e.g. `"SELECT * FROM users WHERE id = ?"`).
+Supported placeholder values for SQL are `%s`, `?`, `:c0` (e.g. `:c0`, `:c1`) and `$1` (e.g. `$1`, `$2`).
+MongoDB span descriptions should contain valid JSON, and placeholders should be the string `"?"`.

-• The db.system span data value is set to the correct identifier (e.g., "postgresql" or "mysql").
+* The `db.system` span data value is set to the [correct identifier](https://github.com/open-telemetry/semantic-conventions/blob/main/docs/db/database-spans.md) (e.g., `"postgresql"` or `"mongodb"`).

 The **Queries** page gives you a quick overview of your application's query performance for the selected project(s).
 You can use this page as a starting point to investigate potential problem queries and drill down to better understand how various queries are affecting your app's performance.